twolfson/twolfson.com/articles/parallel-visual-testing.md

   "summary": "Comparison of parallelization techniques for visual testing" }

-In my current project, I've been using visual tests.
+In my current project, we've been using visual tests.
 At some point, running tests in series no longer became feasible (e.g. currently 4 minute run time).
-As a result, I moved to parallel testing (down to 40 seconds) but this was with mock data so it was trivial.
+As a result, we moved to parallel testing (down to 40 seconds) but this was with mock data so it was trivial.

-When I started to move from mock data to database data, this became less trivial.
+When we started to move from mock data to database data, this became less trivial.
 We came up with following requirements:

 - Tests should be able to run in parallel to prevent long test runs
 - Data should be consistent between test runs (e.g. always see items A, B, C for `/foo`)